openvinotoolkit/open_model_zoo/demos/python_demos/accuracy_checker/annotation_converters/README.md

 ```bash
 python3 convert_annotation.py <converter_name> <converter_specific parameters>
 ```

 You may refer to `-h, --help` to full list of command line options.
 Some optional arguments are:

 * `-o, --output_dir` - directory to save converted annotation and meta info.
 * `-a, --annotation_name` - annotation file name.
 * `-m, --meta_name` - meta info file name.

-Accuracy Checker supports following list of annotation conveters and specific for them parameters:
+Accuracy Checker supports following list of annotation converters and specific for them parameters:
 * `wider` - converts from Wider Face dataset to `DetectionAnnotation`.
   * `annotation_file` - path to txt file, which contains ground truth data in WiderFace dataset format.
   * `label_start` - specifies face label index in label map.
 Default value is 1.
 You can provide another value, if you want to use this dataset for separate label validation,